yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 Rename a file or directory, or bulk rename if multiple files are selected (`$EDITOR` is used to edit the filenames by default).

 - `--hovered`: Always rename the hovered file regardless of the selection state.
+(Nightly version of Yazi is required ATM)
 - `--force`: Overwrite the destination file directly if it exists, without showing the confirmation dialog.
 - `--empty`: Empty a part of the filename.
   - `"stem"`: Empty the stem. e.g. `"foo.jpg"` -> `".jpg"`.